Privacy Protection Policy

 (click on the tab “Applicants” bottom of the page on the left side)

-RAI has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to the BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and administered by BBB National Programs, Inc. If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
+RAI has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism, Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information or to file a complaint.
+This service is provided to you free of charge.

 RAI will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that RAI determines is in violation of this policy will be subject to disciplinary action up to and including termination of employment.

 - Strictly necessary cookies: Strictly necessary cookies are vital for websites to perform their actions, enabling users to move around the website.
 Strictly necessary cookies allow for functionality such as accessing secure areas of the website.
 For example, authentication and security cookies are used to identify and recognize registered users and to enable them to gain access to requested content or features, otherwise a user would have to re-enter their username and password on each page visited within the site.
 Without these cookies, some of the website functionality will be unavailable.

 - Functionality cookies: These cookies allow our website to remember certain choices you make, therefore providing a more personalized visit.
 Functionality cookies may include browser language settings, text size, or other individualized options.